axibase/atsd/sql/api.md

 ## Description

-Execute an SQL query and retrieve query results in CSV or JSON format, including optional result metadata.
+The endpoint executes the SQL query and returns query results in CSV or JSON format, including optional result metadata.

-To obtain result metadata without executing the query, submit the query to [`/api/sql/meta`](api-meta.md) endpoint.
+To retrieve result set metadata without executing the query, submit the query to [`/api/sql/meta`](api-meta.md) endpoint.

 ## Authorization

-The rows returned for the SQL query are filtered by the server according to the entity `read` permissions granted to the user.
+The result set is filtered by the database based on the entity `read` [permissions](../administration/user-authorization.md#entity-permissions) granted to the user.

 This means that the same query executed by users with different entity permissions can produce different results.

-Scheduled queries are executed under full permissions.
+Scheduled queries are executed with full `All Entities: Read` permissions.

 ## Connection Query